gavinolukoju-inconnect/ToyRobotSimulator/README.md

 The modular nature of the code base means it should be easy to add a UI to represent the state of the play area, or expose the commands via a REST service to enable the game to be played by any device capable of running a rest client remotely over the internet.

+Entered commands could be recorded so that a game can be replayed if needed